saezlab/CARNIVAL/README.md

 ## Getting Started

-A tutorial for running CARNIVAL is provided as a vignette in R-Markdown and HTML formats.
+A tutorial for preparing CARNIVAL input files starting from differentially gene expression (DEG) and for running the CARNIVAL pipeline are provided as vignettes in R-Markdown, R-script and HTML formats.
 The wrapper script "runCARNIVAL" was introduced to take input arguments, pre-process input descriptions, run optimisation and export results as network files and figures.
 Three built-in CARNIVAL examples are also supplied as case studies for users.

 ### Prerequisites